 - If you don’t want to shave at all, use wax or chapstick to seal areas where the mask skirt touches your facial hair, but this is not an optimal solution if you have a lot of hair.

 If you’re still wondering if you should snorkel with a beard, then check out this article for additional tips.
+If you only have a mustache, you should consider using a full face mask instead.
+You can learn more about full face masks by reading this article.

 Best Snorkel Mask for Beards Review